 If taxpayers are missing wages and withholding information to file their individual federal income tax returns, certain steps should be taken.
 Businesses are required to send their employees a Form W-2 “Wage and Tax Statement” by January 31 each year.
 Businesses are also required to send their non-employee workers a Form 1099-NEC “Non-employee Compensation” by the same date.
 This year’s individual federal income tax return filing deadline is Monday, April 18.
 The IRS has given no indication they will extend this year’s filing date for COVID or any other reason.

 Taxpayers who do not receive their W-2 or 1099 forms before April may be worried about having to pay a late filing penalty.
-But filers have several ways to avoid an incomplete or late return.
+Filers have several ways to avoid an incomplete or late return:

 First, if an expected Form W-2 or 1099 is not delivered by mid-February, taxpayers should immediately contact the person or entity they worked for.